Are you interested in publishing a book on Amazon and making money with Amazon Kindle publishing?

 This is most appropriate for Children’s Books, Romance, and other age-specific niches.
 Not really necessary for non-fiction books.

-- Contributors: The author and co-authors and other (i.e. editors, illustrators, translators, etc. who merit consideration.
+The author and co-authors and other (i.e. editors, illustrators, translators, etc. who merit consideration.
+Keep in mind it's okay to use a pen name if you don't want to publish under your own name.

 This one is self-explanatory.

-- Category: Drill down and select ultra-specific sub-categories for your book rather than selecting a high level / generic category.
-This will help your book rank higher and get found by people with an interest in your specific sub-niche.
+A good trick here is to drill down and select ultra-specific sub-categories for your book rather than selecting a high level / generic category.
+This will help your book rank higher and get found by people with an interest in your specific sub-niche which will increase sales.
+As your sales increase you will start to get ranked in other higher level categories a well.

 B. Uploading and Previewing Your Amazon Kindle Book Before Going Live

 Amazon offers a Digital Rights management service that helps prevent illegal copying and plagiarizing of your material.
 Also, it offers an online preview tool that lets you see your book as customers will see it while browsing on their Kindle readers, iPads, and other electronic devices.
 Alternatively, you can preview your e-book on your own Kindle device by downloading a preview tool from the site.

 It's recommended that you enable the digital rights management to help prevent unauthorized sharing of your Amazon Kindle book.

 2. Establishing Your Rights and Pricing Details